AndreasJ93/AndreasJ93.github.io/_posts/2024-08-30-Last Day in Skövde.md

 This work was very rewarding, but also very draining.
 It started with gathering information, allowing me as an outsider to finally get a glimpse of not only the history of game development that exists in Skövde, but also interviewing and listen in to staff at the department and former students.
 I conducted interviews, tried to understand how my colleagues saw these courses – whether they had worked in them or not was irrelevant.
 I listened to the professionals from the industry around us, and read through research regarding game project courses around the world, transdiciplinary courses around the world, as well as game development reports and books.
 With all this in mind, I started compiling rough drafts for the two courses, using two colleagues for discussions, and presented it for the programme co-ordinators.
 After taking their responses and compiled it, tweaking the courses, I presented it for the department before they were adopted.

 I knew that these courses would not be entirely what students, or colleagues, expected.
 My aim was to give students the tools to succeed in the industry, to differentiate themselves from the students that had passed a higher vocational education programme.
 What I got was a... reputation.
 Below, I present the courses as they were.
 Please note that they have changed since, as other colleagues took over during the autumn of 2023.
+Please note that this is a far cry from an exhaustive presentation of the courses, the challenges they faced, and how the students reacted – I hope to get around to this one day and present each of the Game Project courses in higher detail.

 ### Game Project 1
 **Goal:** The goal of Game Project 1 was to introduce students not only to game development, but to each others' disciplines – to create an understanding of the context they worked within.